ankitchhonker/Namastey-traveller/README.md

 4. **Start the application:**
     ```bash
-    npm start
+    nodemon or nodemon app.js

     ```
-   The application will be available at `http://localhost:3000`.
+   The application will be available atNamastey-Travellers8080`.

 ## **Usage**
 - **Explore Listings:** Visit the homepage to browse available listings.
 - **Create an Account:** Sign up to add your own listings.
 - **Add a Listing:** Once logged in, navigate to the "Add Listing" section to post your property.
 - **View Map:** Each listing has an integrated map for precise location viewing.
+**search functionality** fuuly search functionality available user can find listing using search .
+  **Filter** filter based category also available...

 ## **Project Structure**
 ```plaintext